ICE 3: Ripple-Carry Adder#

 Synthesize, implement, generate.

-Squirt the bitstream to the board, and test!
+Squirt the bitstream to the board, and be amazed!

 See GitHub real fast if you need some tips.